MicrosoftDocs/azure-ai-docs/articles/search/search-security-rbac.md

 + A search service in any region, on any tier, [enabled for role-based access](search-security-enable-roles.md).

-+ Owner, User Access Administrator, or a custom role with [Microsoft.Authorization/roleAssignments/write](/azure/templates/microsoft.authorization/roleassignments) permissions.
++ Owner, User Access Administrator, Role-based Access Control Administrator, or a custom role with [Microsoft.Authorization/roleAssignments/write](/azure/templates/microsoft.authorization/roleassignments) permissions.

 ## How to assign roles in the portal